-2-5.
+2-4.
 Artificial Intelligence

-The Company recognizes that the use of AI tools can potentially assist employees with the performance of job duties.
+The Company recognizes that the use of artificial intelligence (AI) tools can potentially assist employees with the performance of job duties.
 However, there are many risks.
 To ensure the protection of confidential information and the integrity of our operations, as set forth below, all employees who wish to use AI tools must receive management approval and, if granted, comply with the below best practices.

 Evaluation of AI tools.
 Employees must evaluate the utility and security of any AI tool before using it.
 This includes reviewing the tool's security features, terms of service, and privacy policy.
-Employees should also review the reputation of the tool developer and any third-party services used by the tool.
-But most importantly, employees must receive management approval prior to using any

-Al tool after explaining the manner in which it will be used and the benefits to the business.
+Employees also should review the reputation of the tool developer and any third-party services used by the tool.
+But most importantly, employees must receive management approval prior to using any AI tool after explaining the manner in which it will be used and the benefits to the business.

 Protection of confidential data.
-In using any AI tool, employees must not upload or share any confidential, proprietary, or protected data without prior written approval from the Head of Human Resources.
+In using any AI tool, employees must not upload or share any confidential, proprietary, or protected data without prior written approval from the immediate manager.
 This includes data related to customers, employees, or partners.
 Similarly, employees must ensure any AI tool does not utilize confidential or copyrighted information of a third party.

 Access control.
-Employees must not give access to any Al tools approved for business use to anyone outside the company without prior approval from the Head of Human Resources and implementation of processes as required to meet security compliance requirements.
+Employees must not give access to any AI tools approved for business use to anyone outside the Company without prior approval from the immediate manager and implementation of processes as required to meet security compliance requirements.
 This includes sharing login credentials or other sensitive information with third parties.

 Compliance with security policies.
-Employees must apply the same security best practices we use for all company and customer data.
+Employees must apply the same security best practices we use for all Heartwell/Carriage Crest Homecare and customer data.
 This includes using strong passwords, keeping software up-to-date, and following the Company's data retention and disposal policies.

-2-6.
+2-5.
 Timekeeping Procedures